 In November of 2017, the Office of Stewardship went to Lead and explained the process to the St. Patrick’s/St. Ambrose’s joint Council.
 After the presentation, Fr.
 Hausmann asked everyone if they wanted to pursue it.
 One council member commented, “Of course!
 Why wouldn’t we?
 It is what we should be doing anyway.”

 After completing the Foundational self-assessment, their first challenge was to develop a pastoral plan.
 Fr.
-Hausmann shares that at first, he wasn’t excited about the work involved in developing a plan, but now that he has been through it, he is grateful.
+Hausmann shares that at first he wasn’t excited about the work involved in developing a plan, but now that he has been through it, he is grateful.
 “It was well worth the effort.”

 The plan, adopted by the Council in February of 2019, set forth goals that positioned the parish to achieve Foundational status by summer of the same year.
 Fr.
-Michel Mulloy, Diocesan Administrator, designated St. Ambrose in Deadwood and St. Patrick’s in Lead as Foundational Parishes in early September of 2019.
-The Council has now undertaken the completion of the Generous Hospitality Self-Assessment and celebrating the many accomplishments they have already enjoyed in this area of parish life as well as identifying areas were growth is still needed.
+Michel Mulloy, then Diocesan Administrator, designated St. Ambrose in Deadwood and St. Patrick’s in Lead as Foundational Parishes in early September of 2019.
+The Council has now undertaken the completion of the Generous Hospitality Self-Assessment and celebrating the many accomplishments they have already enjoyed in this area of parish life as well as identifying areas where growth is still needed.

 As is clear from these examples, the process of being designated as a Stewardship Parish is a journey.
 It is a long-term commitment to planning, growth and change which can provide a framework for moving from “maintenance to mission” but also has the benefit of inspiring lay leadership.

 Pastors and lay leaders from all three of these parishes are willing to visit with you more about their experience.
 Interested?
-Please email us below and let us know you would like to visit.
+Please Email Us below and let us know you would like to visit.

 Want to see the whole parish process laid out in just one page?
 Check out Appendix A in the Characteristics.

 But I’m not a parish leader.
 What’s next for me?